 Often times the first symptom of women and high blood pressure is short of breath after the least exertion.
 If you get short of breath when you exert yourself do not ignore it.
 Tell your doctor and make sure there is a record of your blood pressure readings.

 Otherwise, start an individualized exercise program with aerobic exercise being the foundation on preventing heart disease.
+Though tackling household tasks rank right up there with all forms of exercising.
 Regular aerobic exercise benefits your heart, help raise your HDL, good cholesterol and lower your LDL, bad cholesterol and triglycerides.

 They say just walking three times a week, for half an hour each day, reduces women and high blood pressure risk of heart attack by thirty-five percent.
 By the way, you can incorporate exercise into your daily living without going to a gym.

 Activities like scrubbing your kitchen floors, vacuuming, mopping, sweeping, washing windows, gardening, carrying your own shopping bags and walking within your neighborhood.
-You can do these moderate activity on a daily basis and you will start to reap the rewards of staying healthy.
+You can do these moderate activities on a daily basis, and you will start to reap the rewards of staying healthy.

 Exercising improves your mood and releases endorphins, a brain chemical that is a natural mood elevator.